 Although their appearance varies, most adult mud daubers are about ½ to 1 inch long (12-25 mm).
 Mud daubers are usually black, but they may have pale markings or a blue metallic luster.
 The mud dauber has a “thread-waisted” body, meaning there is a long, slender segment between the thorax and abdomen.
 Mud daubers also possess clear or dark wings.

-Mud daubers are solitary wasps, meaning they are not social and do not live in colonies.
-However, more than one mud dauber nest may be found in some suitable environments.
 Typical mud dauber nest locations include sheltered sites under eaves, porch ceilings, open garages or sheds, barns, protected building walls and attics.

 The shape of the mud dauber nest is a key indicator of the wasp group.
 For example, female black-and-yellow mud daubers will construct their nests of many short mud tubes measuring about 1” (25 mm) long that are built side-by-side.
 On the other hand, the organ pipe mud dauber constructs a nest comprised of many long mud tubes (20+ cm) that resemble pipes on a pipe organ.
 In general, most mud daubers will select a new site to build a nest for each generation.

 Mud daubers are not aggressive and are unlikely to sting.
 Still, care should be taken in the presence of an abandoned mud dauber nest, as other, more aggressive insects may take it over.